ConnectBox/cbox-media-ui-client/README.md

 ## Audio Bible special structure

-Two Bible naming convention schemes are handled (in code + structured data):
+Two Bible naming convention schemes are handled *(in code + structured data)*:

 - Free Audiobible - osisFreeAudiobible.js
-- Faith Comes By Hearing - osisAudiobibleId.js - partly implemented (i. e. only verified for some languages).
+- Faith Comes By Hearing - osisAudiobibleId.js - partly implemented *(i. e. only verified for some languages)*.
 Potential to improve later on to be more robust and verified for more languages.

-Structured data is kept in the following file in order for all chapters in the Bible to have titles:
+Structured data is kept in the following file in order to have titles for all chapters in the Bible:

-osisChTitles.js
+- osisChTitles.js